People who would not normally be eligible to become permanent residents of Canada may be able to apply on humanitarian and compassionate grounds.

-H&C grounds apply to people with exceptional cases.
-Applications to become a permanent resident based on H&C grounds are assessed on a case-by-case basis.
-Factors that are looked at include:
+Humanitarian and compassionate grounds apply to people with exceptional cases.
+We assess these applications on a case-by-case basis.
+Factors we look at include:

 - the best interests of any children involved, and

-- You may only request H&C if you are applying for permanent resident status in Canada, or for a permanent resident visa abroad.
-H&C requests from temporary resident applicants will not be considered.
+- You may only ask for humanitarian and compassionate grounds if you are applying for permanent resident status in Canada, or for a permanent resident visa abroad.
+We will not look at H&C requests from temporary resident applicants.

-- You cannot have more than one H&C application at the same time.
+- You cannot have more than one humanitarian and compassionate grounds application at the same time.

-- H&C decision makers will not assess risk factors such as persecution, risk to life, cruel and unusual treatment or punishment.
-(This does not apply if you applied prior to June 29, 2010.)
+- We will not assess risk factors such as persecution, risk to life, cruel and unusual treatment or punishment.

-- You cannot apply for H&C if you have a pending refugee claim.
-To do so, you must withdraw your refugee claim before your Immigration and Refugee Board of Canada (IRB) hearing (i.e., before substantive evidence has been heard).
-(This does not apply to people with pending refugee claims who applied on H&C grounds before June 28, 2012.)
+- You cannot apply for humanitarian and compassionate grounds if you have a pending refugee claim.
+If you want to apply, you must withdraw your refugee claim before your Immigration and Refugee Board of Canada (IRB) hearing.

-- You cannot apply for H&C if you had a negative decision from the IRB within the last 12 months.
-If the IRB decides your refugee claim is abandoned or withdrawn, that counts as a negative decision.
+- You cannot apply for humanitarian and compassionate grounds if you had a negative decision from the IRB within the last 12 months.
 This is called the “one year bar.”
+(If the IRB decides your refugee claim is abandoned or withdrawn, that counts as a negative decision.)
 The bar does not apply if:

 - you have children under 18 who would be adversely affected if you were removed from Canada, or